melovett2013/melovett2013.github.io/README.md

 # Visualizations Using Meetup's API

 Looking through Meetup's API and the website's UI, I noticed that members' information was not easily seen by organizers.
-I decided to utalize the API to aggregate data regarding member's topical interests and location.
-This visualization centers around the "Boston Art" group, but one could feasibly change the group by altering the requests url.
+I decided to utalize the API to aggregate data regarding members' topical interests and location.
+This visualization centers around the "Boston Art" group, but one could feasibly change the group by altering the requests urls.

 ## 1) Topics Chart